andrewstarritt/ace/README.md

     ace --help

-_Note:_ When ace edits an existing file, i.e. when no TO parameter, a new file is __not__ created in that the inode of the file remains unchanged.
+_Note:_ When ace edits an existing file, i.e. when there is no TO parameter, a new file is __not__ created such that the inode of the file remains unchanged.
 This means that ace will __not__ break any file system hard links associated with the file.